hindu-comm/weblogs/manasataramgini/2016/05/2016-05-08_the-giants-among-the-lilliputs.md

 intrusions of members other groups.
 However, it does appear that the males are more likely to be at the territorial frontiers defending them than females.
-Again these males are aggressive to even females of other groups except when the latter are in estrus.
-The second study demonstrated that across 20 African sites estimates of relatedness among members of a chimp group suggest that in a given group the males are related on the order of half-siblings, and homozygosity at the assessed loci significantly departs from Hardy-Weinberg null model.
+Again these males are aggressive to even females of other groups except when thelatterare in estrus.
+The second study demonstrated that across 20 African sites estimates ofrelatedness among members of a chimp group suggest that in a given group the males are related on the order of half-siblings, and homozygosity at the assessed loci significantly departs from Hardy-Weinberg null model.